gunelmirzoeva/student-course-jdbc-app/README.md

                         Student-Course JDBC App
             📖 Overview
             This project is a simple Java application that demonstrates JDBC concepts using PostgreSQL.
+            Now includes a many-to-many relationship between students and courses.

             It currently includes functionality to:

             Connect to a PostgreSQL database
-            Perform CRUD operations (Create, Read, Update, Delete) for students via the DAO pattern
+            Perform CRUD operations (Create, Read, Update, Delete) for students via the DAO pattern Managing enrollments with JOIN queries and many-to-many mappings

             📂 Project Structure
             src/